bingobob/drone/README.md

 Currently the rough flight sequence is as follows.

 1. drone is powered on (by connecting the drone's lipo battery)
-2. pi zero boots
+2. pi zero boots, as it's fed off the drone's power
-3. pi zero launches the drone.py python script
+3. pi zero launches the drone.py python script (in the repo)
 4. drone.py reads config variables in top of file
 5. drone.py activates the LEDs to indicate status to pilot
 6. Take off